-When it comes to choosing the right tuner, there are many important considerations to remember.
+When it comes to choosing the best ukulele tuner, there are many important considerations to remember.
 The types of devices you might need, as well as your budget level, the tuning method you’re used to and your skill level will all be contributing factors in determining which type of tuner you should opt for.

 Different Ukulele Tuning Devices